scala/improvement-proposals/content/match-types-spec.md

 When we read TASTy files, we do not have to perform the work of type inference again; we reuse what was already computed.
 When a new version of the compiler changes type inference, it does not change what was computed and stored in TASTy files by previous versions of the compiler.

-For match types, this is a problem, because reduction spans across TASTy file.
+For match types, this is a problem, because reduction spans across TASTy files.
+Given some match type `type M[X] = X match { ... }`, two codebases may refer to `M[SomeType]`, and they must reduce it in the same way.
+If they don't, hard incompatibilities can appear, such as broken subtyping, broken overriding relationships, or `AbstractMethodError`s due to inconsistent erasure.

 In order to guarantee compatibility, we must ensure that, for any given match type:

-* if it reduces in a given way in verion 1 of the compiler, it still reduces in the same way in version 2, and
+* if it reduces in a given way in version 1 of the compiler, it still reduces in the same way in version 2, and
-* if it decides disjointness in version 1, it still decides disjointness in version 2.
+* if it does not reduce in version 1 of the compiler, it still does not reduce in version 2.
+* (it is possible for version 1 to produce an *error* while version 2 successfully reduces or does not reduce)

+Reduction depends on two decision produces:

+* *matching* a scrutinee `X` against a pattern `P` (which we mentioned above), and
+* deciding that a scrutinee `X` is *provably disjoint* from a pattern `P` (disjointness is not affected by this SIP; see below).

+When a scrutinee does not match a given pattern and cannot be proven disjoint from it either, the match type is "stuck" and does not reduce.

-By delegating reduction to the `TypeComparer` black box, it is in practice impossible to guarantee the former.
+If matching is delegated to the `TypeComparer` black box, then it is impossible in practice to guarantee the first compatibility property.

 In order to solve this problem, this SIP provides a specification for match type reduction that is independent of the `TypeComparer` black box.
 It defines a subset of match type cases that are considered legal.
 Legal cases get a specification for when and how they should reduce for any scrutinee.
 Illegal cases are rejected as being outside of the language.

-For compatibility reasons, they can still be accepted with `-source:3.3`; in that case, they reduce using the existing, unspecified (and prone to breakage) implementation.
+For compatibility reasons, such now-illegal cases will still be accepted under `-source:3.3`; in that case, they reduce using the existing, unspecified (and prone to breakage) implementation.
+Due to practical reasons (see "Other concerns"), doing so does *not* emit any warning.
+Eventually, support for this fallback may be removed if the compiler team decides that its maintenance burden is too high.
+As usual, this SIP does not by itself provide any specific timeline.
+In particular, there is no relationship with 3.3 being an "LTS"; it just happens to be the latest "Next" as well at the time of this writing (the changes in this SIP will only ever apply to 3.4 onwards, so the LTS is not affected in any way).

-For legal cases, the proposed reduction specification should reduce in the same way as the current implementation for the majority of cases.
+For legal cases, the proposed reduction specification should reduce in the same way as the current implementation for all but the most obscure cases.
+Our tests, including the entire dotty CI and its community build, did not surface any such incompatibility.
-That is however not possible to guarantee, since the existing implementation is not specified in the first place.
+It is however not possible to guarantee that property for *all* cases, since the existing implementation is not specified in the first place.

 ## Proposed solution

-### High-level overview

-By its nature, this proposal only contains a specification, without any high level overview.

 ### Specification

+#### Preamble

+Some of the concepts mentioned here are defined in the existing Scala 3 specification draft.
+That draft can be found in the dotty repository at https://github.com/lampepfl/dotty/tree/main/docs/_spec.
+It is not rendered anywhere yet, though.

+Here are some of the relevant concepts that are perhaps lesser-known:

+* Chapter 3, section "Internal types": concrete v abstract syntax of types.
+* Chapter 3, section "Base Type": the `baseType` function.
+* Chapter 3, section "Definitions": whether a type is concrete or abstract (unrelated to the concrete or abstract *syntax*).

 #### Syntax